blade-01/frontend-mentor/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.

-**To do this challenges, you need a basic understanding of HTML and CSS.**
+**To do this challenge, you need a basic understanding of HTML and CSS.**

 ## Where to find everything